CGJennings/se3docs/docs/um-release-notes.md

 ##### Cursors

 Custom cursors (mouse pointers) can be created with `ResourceKit.createCustomCursor`, which will leverage multiresolution bitmap images if available.

+##### Miscellaneous

+The desktop scaling factor can be obtained with `ResourceKit.estimateDesktopScalingFactor()`.
+For example, if a scaling factor of 200% is applied, this returns `2.0`.

 #### Other changes